The Impact of Giving

 At the Student Health and Wellness Center, Annapolis students can access primary medical services and free counseling, attend wellness workshops, and find resources for managing stress—all in one central location.

-Summer internships, which are entirely donor-funded, give students hands-on work experience—often with prominent employers.
-Many internships are unpaid, but your generous gifts allow St. John’s to offer stipends, making these opportunities more accessible to students who rely on paid summer jobs.
+Summer internships, which are entirely donor-funded, give students hands-on work experience, often with prominent employers in such popular career fields as public relations, law, government, and the arts.
+In recent years, students have interned at locations that include the New York University Press, Los Alamos National Laboratory, City of Hope Hospital, and the U.S. Congress.
+Many of these internships are unpaid, but your generous gifts allow St. John’s to offer a stipend, making them more accessible to students who rely on paid summer work.

 Masako Ito (A22)